Silversunset01/dbm/README.md

 ## Stopping the bot
 Sometimes you need to stop your bot.
 If you're running a script like `forever` this may automatically restart your bot, otherwise it will just shut the whole bot down.

-For information on how to \*restart\* the bot [check out this article on restarting the bot automatically](/running-24-7/automatic-restart-when-bot-crashes.md)

 **Action 1: send a message** to the channel so you know the bot has recognized the command
 ![](https://raw.githubusercontent.com/Silversunset01/dbm/master/screenshots/stopping.png)